7 Scarily Effective Social Engineering Techniques

 The first group performed significantly better than the second group.

-For example, let’s say you have to pretend to be an IT professional.
+For example, let’s say you’re pretending to be an IT professional.

 This is not the case with everyone, but it’s all about perception.